Breakthrough-Energy/PreREISE/prereise/gather/hiflddata/README.md

 ### What it does
-Move the code from private GitHub proj to PreREISE.
 To give more context, this new HIFLD module has two python scripts to output the transmission topology and power generation data.

 - data_trans.py is the one to parse the substation, transmission csv and json raw data downloaded from HIFLD.